Czaki/PartSeg_bioimageio/tutorials/train_model.md

 SAVE_ROOT="./checkpoint"
 ```

-PartSeg allows for ROI Extraction (Data labeling) algorithm to return multiple labeling
-of data for better visualization.
+PartSeg allows for ROI Extraction (Data labeling) algorithm to return multiple labelings of data for better visualization.
 The required one is "ROI" in which each component is marked with separate number.

 In the [Trapalyzer](https://github.com/Czaki/Trapalyzer) that is used for generate labeling in this project following additional labeling are provided:

-* PMN neu: polymorphonuclear, unstimulated neutrophils
+* PMN neu: polymorphonuclear, unstimulated neutrophils,
-* RND neu: cells with decondensed chromatin and rounded nucleus
+* RND neu: cells with decondensed chromatin and rounded nucleus,
-* RUP neu: neutrophils with ruptured nuclear envelope
+* RUP neu: neutrophils with ruptured nuclear envelope,
-* PER neu: neutrophils with a permeabilized plasma membrane
+* PER neu: neutrophils with a permeabilized plasma membrane,
-* Bacteria: e-coli bacteria
+* Bacteria: e-coli bacteria,
-* NET: neutrophile net
+* NET: neutrophile net,
-* Unknown intra: not classified objects for intracellurar probe
+* Unknown intra: not classified objects for intracellurar probe,
-* Unknown extra: not classified objects for extracellular probe
+* Unknown extra: not classified objects for extracellular probe,
-* Labeling: Each class of objects are represented by a single number
+* Labeling: Each class of objects are represented by a single number.

-In this tutorial we would like to create model that will predict to which class belong a given object.
-Because of this we will use "Labeling" as input to model
+In this tutorial we would like to create model that will predict to which class a given object belongs.
+Because of this we will use "Labeling" as input to model.

 ```python
 NAME_OF_ROI_LABELING="Labeling"